daniocionini/recommendation_engine/README.md

 # recommendation_engine
-This is a product recommendation engine
+This is a product recommendation engine developed using machine learning